 The last player chooses which island will be the home island of the first player.
 The first player places his or her ships so that their bows (fronts of the ships) touch that island.
 The first player then chooses a different island to be the second player's home island, and that player places his or her ships so that their bows touch that island.
 The remaining player's home islands are chosen in order in this manner.
 The remaining islands are called wild islands.
-(OR the last player can choose their home island first, followed by the second to last player, and so on until the first player is the last to choose their home island.)

 Mysterious islands.
 Mysterious islands chosen as home islands might show game text when placed with the face up.
 Before starting your game, choose whether or not you want to use that island's special effects.

-Mysterious islands that don't show game text when placed with the face up function only as home islands when chosen as home islands.
+Mysterious islands that don't show game text when placed with the $\sqrt[n]{}$ face up function only as home islands when chosen as home islands.
 They are not flipped over to reveal their special effects when ships dock at them (see "Docking").